Car Temperature Gauge Goes Up And Down While Driving? Here’s Why

 If you start to notice the temperature gauge moving up and down, this could be a sign that your radiator is bad.
 If the radiator is cracked or leaking, then it won’t be able to cool down your engine properly.
 That means that your car will overheat and cause damage to other parts of the engine.

 Check the radiator cap for leakage by turning it off while driving and watching for any fluid seeping out of where it connects to your radiator hose.
 If you see any signs of leakage here, then there’s a good chance that your cap needs replacing.
-You can also check out these bad radiator symptoms to get familiar with things you should be looking out for before committing to any changes or repairs.

 7. Head Gasket Blown

 If the temperature gauge in your car goes up and down while driving, it could be a head gasket problem.
-When the engine’s coolant and oil fail to stay sealed from one another, they can mix together to form corrosive sludge that will eventually cause damage to your car’s engine.
+When the engine’s coolant and oil fail to stay sealed from one another, they can mix together to form a corrosive sludge that will eventually cause damage to your car’s engine.

 Head gasket failure can also cause excessive heat, which makes it hard to maintain good fuel economy or even keep the car running at all (thus leading to overheating).